taothit/go-go-datastructures/README.md

-## Go Generative Datastructures
+## Go Generative data structures

-Use Go's code-generation feature, `go:generate`, to build templatized datastructures to suit the purpose of an application.
+Use Go's code-generation feature, `go:generate`, to build custom data structures to suit the purpose of the application.

-Each generated datastructure will map a single type to the container(s) for each file.
+Each generated data structures will map a single type to the container(s) for each file.

 ### Usage
-Define a specific datastructure for your type, Foo, in the go:generate line of your file.
+Define a specific data structures for your type, Foo, in the go:generate line of your file.

 ```go
 FooStack.go